 - Information: 802-592-3320

-October 5 - BARNET - Come to the Barnet Center vestry at 8 a.m. to 12 noon for pancake breakfast including Vermont maple syrup and sausage.
+October 3 - BARNET - Come to the Barnet Center vestry at 8 a.m. - 11:00am for pancake breakfast including Vermont maple syrup and sausage.
 Arts & crafts will be in the vestry and surrounding grounds all day.
 Wagon rides, starting at the vestry will be given weather permitting.

 - 1 to 4 p.m.
 A European Coffee Hour will be from at the West Barnet Church.

-October 6 GROTON - Join us in Groton for our Festival Day.
+October 4 GROTON - Join them in Groton for Festival Day.

 - 8 to 10 a.m Lumberjack Breakfast at the Methodist Church from .
 Visit our Library, where there will be a book sale throughout the day.